-The memory limit will apply to RAM usage and SWAP usage.
+Memory limits apply to RAM usage and SWAP usage.
 A valid entry is a positive number, followed by one of, "K", "M", or "G", with the minimum being "4M".
 (You can also use the power-of-two equivalents like Gi, Mi, Ki if you prefer.)

 Limiting the number of containers

-You can also limit the number of containers that a service may use.
+You can limit the number of containers that a service may use.
 You can set both minimum and maximum limits for each service.
 For example: